stambaughkarla/Finding_Quickest_Path_to_School/README.md

 - What can you do to improve your results?
 Apply your ideas to improve your results.
 - Provide any references that you have used.

+**Requirements:**
+- You should use at least 2-3 data structures that we have learned in our class.
+Examples of these data structures are: lists, dictionaries, queues, stacks, heaps, binary search trees, and trees.
+- You should use at least one of the algorithm types that we have learned